 Parents & Friends

-It is our hope that your student will utilize our office as a resource throughout their time at the Illinois.
+It is our hope that your student will utilize our office as a resource throughout their time at the University of Illinois Urbana-Champaign.
 We are a team of professionals dedicated to providing programs, services, and advising to all international students, faculty, staff, and scholars on campus.
 If your student comes to us with a question or need that we cannot help with directly, we will be sure to refer your student to someone who can provide assistance.
 As a parent or family member, there are a few resources to be aware of.

 The Family Educational Rights and Privacy Act (FERPA) guarantees students access to their educational records and prohibits dissemination of educational records without the student’s consent.
-All student data maintained by Illinois is part of that educational record, including but not limited to: biographical, application, and matriculation data.
+All student data maintained by the University of Illinois Urbana-Champaign is part of that educational record, including but not limited to: biographical, application, and matriculation data.
 Other than public information classified as "directory information," there is to be no release of the educational record to any party without the express written consent of the student.
 If your student has chosen to suppress his/her directory information, there is even less information to share.
 In such cases, all staff are instructed to say, "There is no information available for any student by that name."
-The University must comply with these federal regulations or be subject to penalties which could include loss of federal funding.
+The university must comply with these federal regulations or be subject to penalties which could include loss of federal funding.
 It is possible for your student to sign a written consent form that allows access to their record.

 The best advice is to talk to your student.
 Remain involved and ask questions about their classes, their schedule, and their degree requirements.
 The student's college dean is available to assist with general questions pertaining to undergraduate academics, and you should not hesitate to contact the Office of the Dean of Students if you have an emergency or other concerns.